-The Menu
+Menu

-The Menu allows the user to change default settings for several operating parameters.
-Once a setting is changed, it remains in effect unless they are changed through the Utility Menu, The USB Observer Software, or restoring the Ranger EXP to its default settings.
+The Menu allows the user to change the default settings for several operating parameters.
+Once a setting is changed, it remains in effect unless it is changed through the Utility Menu, the USB Observer Software, or by restoring the default settings.

 - 1. To activate the Menu, press the menu button.
 The display will show the menu options. - 2.
 Scroll through the menu by pushing the + or buttons. - 3.
 To select an option, push the enter button. - 4.
 Use the + or buttons to toggle between choices and press the enter button to select the new value.
 To adjust another menu option, repeat the above steps. - 5.
-To exit the Utility Menu at any time, press the menu button again.
-The Ranger EXP will continue with normal operation.
+To exit the Menu at any time, press the menu button again.
+Normal operation will continue.